clowdr-app/clowdr-app.github.io/content/resources/organizer-guides/conference-setup/managing-the-people-in-your-program-with-clowdr.md

 ---
 updatedDate: 2021-04-21T05:38:19.000+00:00
-title: Managing people within Clowdr
+title: Managing people within Midspace
-description: Learn how to manage the people in your program with Clowdr
+description: Learn how to manage the people in your program with Midspace
 author: Cristal Mojica
 ---

 The following video resource summarizes how you can effectively manage the people associated with your event - including their connection to your event's content and schedule.

-We share a brief overview of the relationship between people and the other major program components, then walk through Clowdr's UI to show you exactly how to link People to Content, Events, and Registrants on the platform.
+We share a brief overview of the relationship between people and the other major program components, then walk through Midspace's UI to show you exactly how to link People to Content, Events, and Registrants on the platform.

 Common scenarios are identified and advice for how to tackle them is provided!